 We tested this hypothesis in Experiment 2.
 In particular, we examined whether specific and individuated death contemplation (DR) results in the integration of conflicting values, namely, self-serving values and other-serving values.
 We focused on the openness to change and conservation dimensions of the Schwartz Value Inventory (SVI) (10).
 These value dimensions capture the tension between the motivation to pursue one’s intellectual and emotional interests (openness to change values) on the one hand, and the motivation to preserve the social status quo and remain embedded in a larger social community (conservation values) on the other.
 As pivotal as these values are (10), it is difficult for persons to endorse them simultaneously (56).

 We hypothesized that DR would facilitate identity integration, and, as such, participants would rate the two values as equally important.
-In contrast, we hypothesized that the control conditions would show a bias in favor of one value dimension, but that this preference would differ between the two conditions.
+In contrast, we hypothesized that the two control conditions would show a bias in favor of one value dimension, but that this preference would differ between the two conditions.
 Based on the literature (57) (58), we hypothesized that MS participants would place greater importance on conservation values, as these values emphasize cultural connectedness.
-However, non-existential control participants would place greater importance on openness to change values, as the motivation to pursue one’s intellectual and emotional interests is likely to be potent among members of an independent culture (i.e., UK), given the cultural emphasize on values of individualism and uniqueness (60).
+However, non-existential control participants would place greater importance on openness to change values, as the motivation to pursue one’s intellectual and emotional interests is likely to be potent among members of an independent culture (i.e., UK), given the cultural emphasis on values of individualism and uniqueness (60).

 Method

 Participants.
-We tested 81 student and staff volunteers (56 women, 25 men) from the University of Essex aged 18-64 years (M = 31.32, SD = 13.05).The design was a 3 (condition: DR, MS, non-existential) x 2 (value dimension: openness to change, conservation) mixed factorial, with condition as a between-subjects factor and value dimension as a within-subjects factor.
+We tested 81 student and staff volunteers (56 women, 25 men) from the University of Essex aged 18-64 years (M = 31.32, SD = 13.05).
+The majority of participants were Arab (50.6%) or White British (38.3%) followed by White European (3.7%), Pakistani (3.7%), Bangladeshi (1.2%) and Indian (1.2%).
+1.2% of participants did not specify their race.
+Furthermore, 58% of participants were not UK citizens.
+The design was a 3 (condition: DR, MS, non-existential) x 2 (value dimension: openness to change, conservation) mixed factorial, with condition as a between-subjects factor and value dimension as a within-subjects factor.
 The Ethics Committee of the University of Essex approved the experiment.
 All the participants provided informed written consent prior to participation.

 Materials and Method.
 We randomly assigned participants to the three between-subjects conditions.
 After a filler task, they completed the 57-item SVI (10): they rated each value on its importance as “a guiding principle” in their lives (-1 = opposed to my values, 7 = of supreme importance).
 Based on (10) instructions, we asked participants (a) to distinguish as much as possible between values by using all the numbers, and (b) that in most circumstances participants rate only two of the values on the list as a 7.